 For further quotes and a full round up of research links regarding polyunsaturated fats and age pigment, see this great post here by Rob Turner.

 Important to note: These visible signs of ageing on the skin (wrinkling, sagging, brown spots, loss of muscle tone) are just minor and superficial signs of ageing within.
-So while addressing skin ageing through diet and lifestyle changes, you’ll be improving the health of the entire body.
+So addressing skin ageing through diet and lifestyle changes is very important to improve the health of the entire body.
 After all, what keeps the skin healthy also keeps the body healthy.

 Consider the foods eaten by the beauties of the past, before Botox, surgical facelifts and sugar phobia:

 “Eat the old fashioned way, dairy, eggs, in-season fruits and do not be afraid of sucrose (cane sugar) added to your coffee and milkshakes.
 Film actresses in the thirties and forties did not need all the facelifts and touch ups that actresses need today due to a healthier diet filled with sucrose, animal protein and saturated fat.
 Take a look at some movies form the olden days.
 Remember that sucrose is used for energy and allows proteins to be used for repair work on your skin.
 A low carb diet will very quickly cause cells to suffer due to wastage of repair material.
-No sucrose in the diet means that proteins are turned to sugar for energy.” – Dodie Anderson, Nutritionist and Ray Peat’s ‘Queen Bee’! – see more of her work here
+No sucrose in the diet means that proteins are turned to sugar for energy.” – Dodie Anderson, Nutritionist and Ray Peat’s dear friend of 20 plus years.

 How best to eat sugar?
 Eat enough of it, sucrose, from ripe fruits, fresh orange juice, pure honey (if tolerated) and white cane sugar (in addition to a mineral rich diet), balanced with adequate protein and saturated fat, and eaten as frequently as needed to keep body temperatures healthy**